How to Sell a Gun in Delaware

 Tips to Sell Safely and Get the Best Price

-To ensure a successful sale, make sure your firearm is in good working condition, clean, and well-maintained.
+To ensure a successful gun sale, make sure your firearm is in good working condition, clean, and well-maintained.
 Provide an accurate description of the firearm, including its make, model, caliber, and accessories.
 Prepare a comprehensive bill of sale and include relevant documentation, such as receipts and warranty information.
 Finally, complete the sale and transfer ownership in a legally compliant manner by adhering to all applicable federal, state, and local laws and regulations.

 Cleaning and Maintenance: